 As part of a final peace settlement, Israel must have secure and recognized borders, which should emerge from negotiations between the parties in accordance with UNSC [United Nations Security Council] Resolutions 242 and 338.
 In light of new realities on the ground, including already existing major Israeli populations centers, it is unrealistic to expect that the outcome of final status negotiations will be a full and complete return to the armistice lines of 1949, and all previous efforts to negotiate a two-state solution have reached the same conclusion.
 It is realistic to expect that any final status agreement will only be achieved on the basis of mutually agreed changes that reflect these realities. [emphasis added].

 * The sidebar "Statements of U.S. Presidents" that accompanies the article quotes all presidents since Jimmy Carter in opposition to Israeli settlements, and cites Carter's April 12, 1980 claim that "we do not think they are legal, and they are obviously an impediment to peace."
-It does not report that Carter was the only American chief executive since Israel began building new Jewish communities in the disputed territories shortly after the 1967 Six-Day War to allege that such settlements were illegal.
+It does not report that Carter and Gerald Ford were the only American chief executive since Israel began building new Jewish communities in the disputed territories shortly after the 1967 Six-Day War to allege that such settlements were illegal.
 It does not tell readers that administrations since Carter's have taken no position on the legality of the settlements.
 This could leave readers to infer wrongly that subsequent administrations shared Carter's view.

 * Long before Bush's letter to Sharon stating that "new realities on the ground, including already existing major Israeli populations centers," made complete withdrawal unrealistic, other America presidents stated that they did not expect Israel to abandon all post-'67 territory.
 For example: